kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/README.md

 NTP is displayed in yellow indicates it is synced in the last 1 - 24 hour.

-NTP is displayed in red indicates it is out of sync.
+NTP is displayed in red indicates it is stale or out of sync.